Restoring Sparsity in Potts Machines via Mean-Field Constraints: Graph Partitioning

+All implementations follow this same form, with the factor of two absorbed into $\lambda$ for simplicity.

 To evaluate MFC effectiveness, we compared strict and mean-field enforcement on the \texttt{4elt} benchmark graph~\cite{Walshaw_Archive} (Fig.~\ref{fig:mfc}c).
 Simulated annealing with 100 independent trials showed comparable cut quality between methods, with MFC exhibiting initially larger imbalance that rapidly converges (Fig.~\ref{fig:mfc}d).
+Quantitatively, the two methods track each other closely: MFC and strict enforcement differ by at most 2.25\% in mean cut across the entire anneal and by 1.02\% at convergence.
 Both methods improve with additional sweeps, approaching reference solutions from state-of-the-art solvers~\cite{Walshaw_Archive,sanders2011distributedevolutionarygraphpartitioning} (Fig.~\ref{fig:mfc}e).
+At the end of the sweep ranges in Fig.~\ref{fig:mfc}e, MFC is within 2.8\% of strict for 4-way partitioning and within 0.7\% for 32-way, with MFC giving the slightly lower cut in the 32-way case, so the mean-field relaxation does not sacrifice solution quality.
 For 32-way partitioning, an early Monte Carlo sweep data point for MFC is missing because the 2\% imbalance threshold could not be maintained, highlighting that MFC requires more sweeps for its low-pass filtering to become effective.